 Copyright (C) 2015 Preservation Howard County

-The 2015 list of Top Ten Endangered Historic Sites in Howard County was announced in May, calling for residents, businesses, local officials, and county planners to work together to preserve the county's historic treasurers.
+The 2016 list of Top Ten Endangered Historic Sites in Howard County is announced in May, calling for residents, businesses, local officials, and county planners to work together to preserve the county's historic treasurers.

 Harriet Tubman School